Ho-Chunk: Name

-The Ho-Chunk speak a Siouan language, which they believe to be given to them by their creator, Mą’ųna (Earthmaker).
+The Ho-Chunk speak a Siouan language, which they believe was given to them by their creator, Mą’ųna (Earthmaker).
 Their native name is Ho-Chunk (or Hoocạk), which has been variously translated as "sacred voice" or "People of the Big Voice", meaning mother tongue, as in they originated the Siouan language family.

+Neighboring Siouan tribes refer to the Ho-Chunk by translations of their name into their language, such as Hotúŋe in the Iowa-Otoe language) or Hotháŋka in the Dakota language.
 The term "Winnebago" is a term used by the Potawatomi, pronounced as "Winnipego".
+Winnebago was later adopted by the French and English, and today refers to the Winnebago Tribe of Nebraska.

 The Jesuit Relations of 1659–1660 said:

-Nicolas Perrot was a 17th-century French trader who believed that the Algonquian terms referred to salt-water seas, as these have a distinctive aroma compared with fresh-water lakes.
-An early Jesuit record says that the name refers to the origin of Le Puans near the salt water seas to the north.
-Algonquins also called the Winnebago, "the people of the sea".
-(A Native people who lived on the shores of Hudson Bay were called by the same name.)
+Nicolas Perrot was a 17th-century French trader who believed that the Algonquian terms referred to saltwater seas, as these have a distinctive aroma compared with freshwater lakes.
+An early Jesuit record says that the name refers to the origin of Le Puans near the saltwater seas to the north.
 When the explorers Jean Nicolet and Samuel de Champlain learned of the "sea" connection to the tribe's name, they were optimistic that it meant Les Puans were from or had lived near the Pacific Ocean.
 They hoped it indicated a passage to China via the great rivers of the Midwest.

-In recent studies, ethnologists have speculated that the Hoocągra, like the other Siouan-speaking peoples, originated on the east coast of North America and gradually migrated west.
-Recently, several Hoocąk elders have claimed that they originated in the Midwest and that they predated the last ice age.
-The early 20th-century researcher H.R.
-Holand claimed they originated in Mexico, where they had contact with the Spanish and gained a knowledge of horses.
-David Lee contends the Hoocąk were once akin to the Olmec there.
-His evidence derived from a culture based on corn cultivation, civilization type, and mound building following the receding ice shield.
-However, Holand cites the records of Jonathan Carver, who lived with the Hoocągra in 1766–1768.
-Contact with the Spanish could have occurred along the Gulf of Mexico or the south Atlantic coast, where other Hoocąk tribes originated and lived for centuries.
-Others suggested that the Hoocągra originated near saltwater to explain how mid-western tribes had a knowledge of the Pacific Ocean, which they described as being located where the earth ends and the sun sets into the sea.
-Oral histories from a past Hoocąk orator, Wakąhaga, or Snake Skin, say that they migrated to Wisconsin from the Pacific southwest, where their endonym originally meant "People of the Big Fish", or more accurately "People of the Whale".
-Generally, the Hoocągra today claim their people have always lived in what is now the north central United States.
-Linguistic and ethnographic studies have generated other deep histories of the various Native American peoples.